Jonny Fritz: Critical reception

 Down on the Bikini Line received a B− grade from both the A.V.
 Club and Consequence of Sound.
 In the A.V.
 Club, Steven Hyden wrote that the album's songs were "faithful and tuneful genre exercises," and in Consequence of Sound, Alex Young wrote that Corndawg displays "a preternatural grasp of honky-tonk, bluegrass, traditional, and outlaw country music" on the album.
 However, Young also said that the album's lyrics "can still sometimes be read as insulting".

-According to Metacritic, Dad Country received generally favorable reviews from critics.
+According to Metacritic, Dad Country received very favorable reviews from critics.
 Hal Horowitz reviewed Dad Country for American Songwriter and gave it 3.5 out of 5 stars.
 In his review, Horowitz wrote that "brevity works to Fritz’s advantage" on the album and concluded that the music on Dad Country was "some of [Fritz's] best".

 Fritz released his fourth studio album, Sweet Creep, October 14, 2016.
 Rolling Stone named the album #14 in their 40 best country records of 2016.